 • Smart Interactivity (Activity Data)

 Vizio TVs use the SmartCast smart TV system, which is based on Google’s Chromecast technology.
 So its T&Cs consist of four items: Vizio Terms of Service, Vizio Privacy Policy, Google Terms of Service, and Google Privacy Policy.
-You have the option to skip it, but if you do so, you can’t use SmartCast.
 If you accept, you’ll see options for Viewing Data (Vizio’s ACR) and Activity Data, which monitor and collect your information.

 5. Disable the Internet Connection